Self-induced heterogeneity in deeply supercooled liquids

 Bulk physical properties in supercooled liquids emerge as an ensemble average over locally distributed quantities~\cite{richert2002heterogeneous}.
 Ideally, one would like to understand the fluctuations of local thermodynamic and structural properties to then infer heterogeneous relaxation processes~\cite{xia2001microscopic}.
 The disorder strength also represents the microscopic mechanism by which the ideal glass transition may disappear in finite dimensions~\cite{doi:10.1063/1.3009827,PhysRevLett.112.175701,dzero2009replica}, but this was never measured directly.
-The emblematic stretched exponential decay of time correlations~\cite{doi:10.1063/1.466117,cardona2007history} reflects a spatial distribution of local relaxation functions with fluctuating shapes and timescales~\cite{ediger2000spatially,richert2002heterogeneous}.
-Recent single molecule~\cite{zondervan2007local,paeng2015ideal,manz2018single,manz2019correlating} and electron correlation microscopy~\cite{zhang2018spatially} studies give direct access to such distributions, but the experimental evidence of fluctuating local distributions was recently contradicted by a computer study~\cite{shang2019local}.
-The microscopic structural origin of dynamic heterogeneity remains a wide open question.
+The emblematic stretched exponential decay of time correlations~\cite{doi:10.1063/1.466117,cardona2007history} reflects a distribution of local relaxation functions with fluctuating shapes and timescales~\cite{ediger2000spatially,richert2002heterogeneous}.
+Recent single molecule~\cite{zondervan2007local,paeng2015ideal,manz2018single,manz2019correlating} and electron correlation microscopy~\cite{zhang2018spatially} studies give direct access to such distributions, but the experimental evidence of fluctuating local distributions is contradicted simulations~\cite{shang2019local}.
+The structural origin of dynamic heterogeneity remains a wide open question.
 Previous work discussed either particle-based structural indicators~\cite{widmer2008irreversible,royall2015role,schoenholz2016structural,tong2018revealing} or non-causal correlations between bulk structural and dynamical quantities~\cite{richert1998dynamics,sastry2001relationship,larini2008universal,gundermann2014dynamic,ozawa2019does}.
-Statically, self-induced disorder is at the core of the mean-field theory of glasses~\cite{parisi2020theory} and random first order transition theory~\cite{kirkpatrick1989scaling}, and ultimately the reason why configurational entropy is central to glass studies~\cite{berthier2019configurational}.
-Some consequences of self-induced disorder on bulk thermodynamics have been analysed before in simulations~\cite{berthier2015evidence,coslovich2016structure,guiselin2020random}, but very little is known about the distribution of these fluctuations in realistic models.
-Most importantly, a link between local entropy fluctuations and structural relaxation has not been established.
+Statically, self-induced disorder is at the core of the mean-field theory of glasses~\cite{parisi2020theory} and random first order transition theory~\cite{kirkpatrick1989scaling}, and, ultimately, the reason why configurational entropy is central to glass studies~\cite{berthier2019configurational}.
+Some consequences of self-induced disorder on bulk thermodynamics have been analysed before in simulations~\cite{berthier2015evidence,coslovich2016structure,guiselin2020random}, but very little is known about the distribution of these fluctuations in realistic models and their temperature evolution.
+Most importantly, a link between local entropy fluctuations and structural relaxation has never been established, although this idea, proposed more than 50 years ago~\cite{adam1965temperature}, has been analysed in countless publications.